screaminbug/antaeus/README.md

 A care needs to be taken so that charged invoices are marked as paid.
 If something goes wrong in the billing service after the invoice has been successfully charged, there is a potential for invoices to get stuck in PROCESSING status.
 Possible mitigations
-1. If Billing record was succesfully persisted
+1. Billing service should handle all exceptions and log the results for later reference

 ## Classes